 And of course, after their predictions proved to be way off, there was no contrition and certainly no apologies to the millions of stock holders who may have lost millions of dollars heeding partisan-tainted market advice.

-Like Hillary Clinton, the liberal “economists” double-downed, still hoping to talk down the market for their desired political result.
+But as they’re too important to admit they were wrong, the liberal “economists” double-downed, still hoping to talk down the market for their desired political result.

 HuffPo: Trump Setting Up Repeat Of ’29 Market Crash: Nobel-Winning Economist

 CNN Money: The Trump stock market rally is under siege